osmlab/osm-wayback/README.md

 The output is a stream of augmented GeoJSON features with an additional `@history` array of the following schema.

 ## Historical Feature Schema for TAGS
-OSM objects that have history will have an extra attribute prefixed with `@`.
-This ``@history` object is an array of individual historical versions and is stored in the properties of the main GeoJSON Feature.
+OSM objects that have history will have an extra attribute, `@h`.
+This history object is an array of individual historical versions and is stored in the properties of the main GeoJSON Feature.
 The final object in the history array is the current version of the object.
 This allows tag changes to be easily tracked between all versions.

 ```
-"@history": [
+"@h": [
   <history object version 1>,
   <history object version 2>,
   ...